Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 May I submit other materials with my application?

 Only the completed on-line application and recommendations are requested.
-Upon reviewing applications, a member school will decide and if necessary, request additional information form the applicant.
+Upon reviewing applications, a member school will decide and if necessary, request additional information from the applicant.

 Regarding the fellowships: